Avelanda/MapYourGrid/docs/starter-kit.md

 1. Add a `Changeset Comment` with a brief description of your mapping activity.
 If you find our efforts, documentation and tools helpful, please include the hashtag #mapyourgrid in the changeset comment to let us know.
 1. **Bonus:** While grid mapping, you will also find many power plants located next to substations and transmission lines.
 These are mapped in a similar way to substations, using the `Area` symbol.

+If you want to try and find missing power plants in a country and map them, you can use the Global Energy Monitor or Wikidata tool in the [MAP IT📍](https://mapyourgrid.org/map-it/){target="_blank"} page.

+1. Select the Global Energy Monitor or Wikidata button, and press on a country.
+This will download a file with all powerplants from those datasets.
+1. You can then add this in iD by dragging and dropping the file, or adding it in `Custom Map Data`.
+1. You can then go through the different power plants and check if they are mapped in OpenStreetMap.

 #### <div class="stradegy-header">Find open-ended transmission lines with Osmose</div></h3>

 Have you finished your Good First Line and you want to find your own open-ended line in a country of your choice?
 With the help of osmose and our interactive [MAP IT📍](https://mapyourgrid.org/map-it/){target="_blank"}page you can find even more open ended lines.